bplaat/crates/bin/bob/README.md

 # Bassie's Obvious Builder (bob)

-A simple build system for my projects, because I like the simplicity of Cargo.
+A simple build system for my projects, because I really like the simplicity of Cargo and I detest all the other build systems :^)

 ## Supported project types